-Remediation of academic difficulty in Year 4 electives must be completed by April 30^{th} in order for the student to graduate on time at the end of the academic year.
+Remediation of academic difficulty in Phase 3 electives must be completed by April 30th in order for the student to graduate on time at the end of the academic year.

-APPEAL OF GRADES AND/OR DESIGNATORS USED FOR YEAR 3
+APPEAL OF GRADES AND/OR DESIGNATORS USED FOR PHASE 2

 The appeal of a grade or designator is considered a grievance.
 Grievances should first be brought for resolution to the department that issued the grade or designator.
-Should a student have reason to appeal further, the procedure is described in the Academic Grievances section on page 25.
+Should a student have reason to appeal further, the procedure is described in the Academic Grievances section.